1. What is capecitabine?

 Skin reactions

-The palms of the hands and the soles of the feet can become red and sore.
-Sometimes you may also notice a tingling sensation, numbness or some swelling.
+The palms of the hands and the soles of the feet can become red, darkened and sore.
+They can also become dry and flaky.

 Sore mouth